eyang2020/Super-Awesome-Chat-App/README.md

 This class servers as the chat panel which takes user input (such as a new message) and sends it to the server to be processed and delivered to other members of the respective group.

 To test this class manual testing was used to ensure that when a user sent a message from the client-side, the server would receive said message and act from there.
-Furthermore, features such as scrolling and buttons were also tested to ensure that their action listeners were applied correctly.
+Furthermore, features such as scrolling and buttons were also tested by ensuring that their action listeners were applied correctly.

 ## Login Class